glynawe/awe/awe.md

 - modern handing of ambiguous IF/ELSE statements;
 - arrays may have dimensions of zero width;
 - compiler directives block comments.
+- numeric variables are initialized to zero, string variables to spaces

 Standard Library: